astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 Each term in Equation {eq}`etotal2` is **squared**, and the sum of squares is **not** the same thing as the square of a sum!
 The term $cp$ is clearly related to the kinetic energy -- they have the same dimensions and they both go up and down together -- but they are not the same thing.
+You can see that they are related but not equal in Equation {eq}`pfrome2`.
 ```

 Equation {eq}`etotal` can be used to find the speed of a particle of